Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Satisfactory Academic Progress (SAP) Policy

 Students who receive federal financial aid, in accordance with federal regulations, must be in good standing and maintain Satisfactory Academic Progress (SAP) toward their degree.
 Under Federal Title IV regulations, the school’s SAP requirements must meet certain minimum requirements, and be at least as strict as the institution’s established standards for Good Academic Standing.
-This policy applies to all students receiving federal financial aid for any trimester/periods of enrollment at KHSC-KansasCOM.
+This policy applies to all students receiving federal financial aid for any trimester/periods of enrollment at KHSU-KansasCOM.

 The standards used to evaluate academic progress include all periods of the student’s enrollment, including periods during which the student did not receive federal financial aid funds.

-What is the KHSC-KansasCOM SAP Policy?
+What is the KHSU-KansasCOM SAP Policy?

 Satisfactory Academic Progress for Financial Aid Consideration

 The policy applies to students who are receiving federal aid; however, these standards include all periods of the student’s enrollment, which may include times when the student did not receive federal aid.
-The academic standards set forth by KHSC-KansasCOM may vary from the financial aid policy for academic progress.
+The academic standards set forth by KHSU-KansasCOM may vary from the financial aid policy for academic progress.

 Qualitative Measure

-Students enrolled in KHSC-KansasCOM are graded on an Honors/Pass/Fail system.
+Students enrolled in KHSU-KansasCOM are graded on an Honors/Pass/Fail system.
 For federal student aid purposes, a grade of Honors or Pass is the equivalent of receiving a 70 percent or higher (Passing grade) in measuring SAP.
 A 70 percent is an equivalent to the letter grade of C.

 Students must pass all classes to be considered making satisfactory academic progress for federal financial aid.